fireactjs/website/content/en/docs/Core Package/Installation/_index.md

 ### Initialize your Firebase project

-Run `firebase login` to sign in to your Firebase account and then run `firebase init` to initialize your Firebase project locally.
+Run `firebase login` to sign in to your Firebase account and then run `firebase init` to initialize Firestore for your project locally (select `Firestore: Configure security rules and indexes files for Firestore`)

 ### Update Firestore rules